 Here’s a list of some essential facts that you need to know so you will be able to understand your partner better, and will hopefully be able to deal with his disease the best way you can.

-He Didn’t Choose To Have The Disease.
+- He Didn’t Choose To Have The Disease.
 Yes, having ALS is never your partner’s fault.
 He didn’t do something nasty in the past or take anything illegal that caused him to suffer from the illness.
 Its risk factors are unknown, thus making anybody vulnerable to acquiring it.
 About 10% of those who have ALS were due to genetic reasons, but the rest of the 90% remains unclear.
 Respiratory failure is the usual cause of death for most patients, which is roughly three to five years after being diagnosed.
 However, some get to live for more than 15 years.
+“It’s not our fault that we’re sick.
+It’s not our fault that we’re in pain—emotionally or physically.
+It can happen to anyone.
+It’s one of the risks of being alive,” writes Toni Bernhard J.D.

-They Suffer From Mood Swings And Display Erratic Emotions.
+- They Suffer From Mood Swings And Display Erratic Emotions.
 This manifestation is typical of people with upper neuron diseases.
 Don’t panic when your partner starts laughing one minute and then cries loudly the next.
-If he had just been diagnosed, perhaps it’s time to accompany him to the psychiatrist so he can be given the right medications for depression.
+If he had just been diagnosed, perhaps it’s time to accompany him to the psychiatrist so he can be given the right medications for depression. “you cannot control your partner’s mood.
+You can influence it, meaning with a strategic response you can increase the likelihood that it will improve, but that won’t happen if your strategy is simply to indulge your own emotional reaction,” writes Alex Lickerman M.D.

 For people with Amyotrophic Lateral Sclerosis, normal may be difficult to fathom, but indeed there have been testimonies of those who have enjoyed their lives with their families, living as normally as they could.
 You can have this kind of life with your partner.
 Be strong with him.
 Enjoy.
 Travel.
 It can be done – with hard work, love, and a lot of positivity.